martcpp/Bible_chatbot/README.md

 - Generates a daily Bible verse reference.
 - Retrieves the verse text, explanation, and prayer using external modules.
-- Posts daily verse, explanation, and prayer as separate tweets.
+- Posts daily verse, explanation, and prayer as separate x(twitter).
 - Introduces a delay between tweets to avoid hitting Twitter's rate limits.

 ## Usage